dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 First, download a copy of the resources:

 1. Download **Document Scanner** from [GitHub](https://github.com/Dynamsoft/document-scanner-javascript) as a compressed folder.

 2. Extract the contents of the archive, and open the extracted directory in a code editor.

 3. Set your [license key](#get-a-trial-license) in the Hello World sample:

     1. Open the Hello World sample at ([`/samples/hello-world.html`](https://github.com/Dynamsoft/document-scanner-javascript/blob/main/samples/hello-world.html)).

     2. Search for `"YOUR_LICENSE_KEY_HERE"`, then replace it with your actual license key.

-4. Install project dependencies
-    In the terminal, navigate to the project root directory and run:
+4. In the terminal, navigate to the project root directory and run the following to install project dependencies:

       ```shell
       npm install
       ```

 #### Point to Resources